He's 29, single and just bought a home on LI. Here's how.

 Down the line, when Nelson sells the house, the land will stay with the trust, so the home will remain affordable.

-Meanwhile, he's happy that he gets to live near his family in the village.
+Meanwhile, Nelson is happy that he gets to live near his family in the village.
 His sister and her family are also taking advantage of the program.

 Comments